frgfm/dl-playground/README.md

 This repository compiles different exercises for scholars of the Deep Learning nanodegree from Udacity that want to go the extra mile.

 Diving further into the different topics of the course and notebook exercises from the nanodegree [repo](https://github.com/frgfm/deep-learning-v2-pytorch), you can find the following exercises for each lesson:
-- Lesson 2 (NN): create the building blocks for your own MLP in numpy
+- Lesson 2 (NN): create the building blocks for your own MLP in numpy (notebooks: mlp_basics, full_mlp)
 - Lesson 4 (PyTorch): coming soon
 - Lesson 5 (CNN): coming soon
 - Lesson 6 (Style Transfer): coming soon